cocasema/micro-ROS-doc/docs/install_and_run.md

 The previous batch, sets up the environment for the current cmd session.
 From now on we can run our [sample nodes](https://github.com/microROS/micro-ROS-demos/blob/master/README.md).

-## Linux Debian
+## Linux

 ### Step 1: Set-up ROS2 environment on Windows

 The development environment for micro-ROS in Windows platforms is the same as the one for [ROS2](https://github.com/ros2/ros2/wiki), so the same set-up is needed.
-You can follow the [ROS2 installation guide for Linux Debian.](https://index.ros.org/doc/ros2/Linux-Install-Debians/)
+You can follow the [ROS2 installation guide for Linux.](https://index.ros.org/doc/ros2/Linux-Install-Debians/)

 #### Alternative: using docker container

-As an alternative to the installation of the ROS2 environment on Linux Debian, the user can download and compile a [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) image from [here](PENDING..).
+As an alternative to the installation of the ROS2 environment on Linux , the user can download and compile a [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) image from [here](PENDING..).

 ```bash
 docker build -t ros2 DOCKER_FILE_PATH